 In 2020, Lady Marieme Jamme, travelled to Kakuma Refugee Camp to launch the Reskilling Platform Report of the World Economic Forum with young refugee girls.
 In this episode, she conversed to Saadia Zahidi, Managing Director New Economies and Societies.
 They discussed how world leaders should collaborate for an inclusive world while building back better.
 They both met six years ago after Lady Marieme became a young global leader.
 Saadia is also an author, an economist and a highly respected individual who empowers women and girls, and led the WEF Gender Report.

 To bring in power and positive thinking in 2021, CEO @mjamme and Shelley Zalis discussed the magic that can happen when our intentions are aligned and when we work together to achieve our goals.
 As the CEO of Female Quotient, a female-owned business advancing equality in the workplace through the power of collaboration, she brings visibility to women, activates solutions for change, and creates metrics for accountability.
 Shelley is just super amazing at connecting people and actually walking the walk.
 She is always pushing boundaries and giving women a space to be seen as self-proclaimed chief trouble maker.

+CHRISTMAS SPECIAL.
 In this episode, Lady Marieme speaks to Professor Kerensa Jennings, author of Seas of Snow, a thriller that we will take your breath away.
 She is also the BT Digital Impact Director.
 A pioneer in her field who has created and led unique projects to improve and develop the digital skills of people.
 They discussed the power of hope and unlocking the potential of young people.
 Merry Christmas to all of the iamtheCODE followers and listeners worldwide 💚🎄 Highly Recommend.

 This year has been incredibly difficult with the devastating impact of the coronavirus pandemic.
 The outbreak has left many of us feeling frightened, worried, and overwhelmed, and our staff, our support groups, our communities, and the girls of iamtheCODE are no different.
 Although it has been difficult, we are continuing to adapt to new ways of supporting young girls from marginalized communities and their emerging needs to ensure their wellbeing and education.
 Thanks to the many organizations and people who support our efforts at iamtheCODE.